odosa-osifo/odosa-datascience.github.io/README.md

 ### 🔹 Data Preprocessing

-* Handled missing values using Simple Inputer with median strategy
+* Handled missing values using Simple Imputer with median strategy
 * Encoded categorical variables using One Hot + Target Encoder
 * Feature scaling using Standard Scaler
 * Outlier Detection and Handling